zencart/documentation/content/dev/laravel_integration/artisan/_index.md

 The make:defines command is used to convert legacy language files into the new php array format.

-The command accepts the follwing options
+The command accepts the following options

     --file
     --dir